Dhruva21/fitbit-oauth/README.md

 # Frontend for FitBit OAuth

-## Steps to Start local development frontend
+## Steps to Start frontend on localhost
 1. cd fitbit-frontend
 2. npm install
 3. npm start (starts at localhost:3000)